Eufemiavisorna: Hertig Fredrik

 The reason for the 3,310-line translation of Hertig Fredrik av Normandie (1308) is not known, and it may not originally have belonged to the Eufemiavisorna.
 'On the whole, it is more artistic than its Swedish forerunner, Herr Ivan.'
 No direct source for this romance survives, but 'the end of the poem states that it was first translated aff walsko j tytzt mall ("from French into German"), at the instance of Emperor Otto.
 This information is generally accepted by scholars, although no German text is known'.

 Flores och Blanzeflor

-The translation of the anonymous Old French Floris and Blancheflour as the 2,192-line Flores och Blanzeflor seems to have been composed in 1312 and in Munch's theory may have marked Ingeborg's successful marriage in 1312 to Eric, Duke of Södermanland.
+The translation of the anonymous Old French Floris and Blancheflour as the 2,192-line Flores och Blanzeflor seems to have been composed in 1312 and in Munch's theory may have marked Ingeborg's successful marriage in 1312 to Duke Erik Magnusson.
 The translation is based on the Norwegian translation of the French, Flóres saga ok Blankiflúr.